 Because the rate of expansion is very low, the CLTE is often expressed as parts per million per degree C (ppm/°C) or parts per million per degree F (ppm/°F).
 However, the SI unit for CLTE uses the kelvin temperature scale and is simply expressed as 1/K or K-1.

 Sources of heat that influence linear bearing temperature can be both external and internal.
-The most obvious source of heating (or cooling) is the ambient environment.
+The most obvious source of heating (or cooling) is the ambient environment as well as commercial heating and cooling systems.
+In industrial settings, an Industrial Heat Pump can be controlled and monitored, making this a variable that can be accounted for.
 But any moving parts that experience friction — including ball or lead screws, rack and pinion sets, gearboxes, and even motors — generate heat.
 And much of this heat is transferred directly to the machine or to the surface on which the guide rails are mounted.
 And the guides themselves also generate heat internally, due to preload and friction between the bearing and the guide rail or shaft.

 Since it’s nearly impossible to construct a linear system from just one type of material, it’s important to understand how different rates of thermal expansion for various components can lead to inaccuracies, poor performance, and even failure of the system.